 Dispute inaccuracies

-- Carefully review the report for any inaccuracies related to the bankruptcy.
+- Go over the report carefully, and check for any mistakes linked to the bankruptcy.

 In case of an improper involuntary bankruptcy case